stanford-marlowe/docs.marlowe.stanford.edu/docs/faq.md

 ### I see "A requested component was not found" when submitting an MPI job.

-You may see a similar error to the following when your code either doesn't detect the infiniband fabric properly, or gets confused when it detects both Ethernet and Infiniband.:
+You may see a similar error to the following when your code either doesn't detect the infiniband fabric properly, or gets confused when it detects both Ethernet and Infiniband:

 ```
 --------------------------------------------------------------------------